 - reauthorizes the Prescription Drug User Fee Act, which increases the amount of associated user fees, and, for certain types of applications, increases the expected time frame for FDA review of NDAs; - permanently reauthorizes and makes some revisions to the Best Pharmaceuticals for Children Act and the Pediatric Research Equity Act, which provide for pediatric exclusivity and mandated pediatric assessments for certain types of applications, respectively; - revises certain standards and requirements for FDA inspections of manufacturing facilities and the importation of drug products from foreign countries; - creates incentives for the development of certain antibiotic drug products; - modifies the standards for accelerated approval of certain new medical treatments; - expands the reporting requirements for potential and actual drug shortages; - requires the FDA to issue a report on, among other things, ensuring the safety of prescription drugs that have the potential for abuse; - requires the FDA to hold a public meeting regarding the potential rescheduling of drug products containing hydrocodone, which was held in October 2012; and - requires electronic submission of certain marketing applications following the issuance of final FDA regulations.

-The full impact on our business of the new laws is uncertain; however, we anticipate that it will have an adverse effect on our results of operations.
+The full impact of new laws and regulations and changes to any existing regulations by the Biden administration is uncertain; however, we anticipate that it will have an adverse effect on our results of operations.